Over 500,000 people have been reported to be abusing Ambien.

 The number of Ambien-related emergency room visits increased by nearly 220% between 2005 and 2010, up to 19,487 visits in that year

 AAmbien, another name for Zolpidem, is a sedative which is classified as a hypnotic.
 This drug helps to correct the chemical imbalances in your brain that may cause sleep problems such as insomnia.
 Ambien is abused more often than people think, especially at what teens are calling pharma parties.
 These parties are where teens and young adults get together and use high doses of prescription drugs without knowing exactly what the consequences are or what the different combinations can do.
+Some even mix Ambien with Cocaine which can lead to death.
 Sleep deprivation can lead to many health risks such as type 2 diabetes, high blood pressure and heart disease.
-Ambien is meant to be used occasionally, it is advised to take it in2 to 3 day intervals.
+Ambien is meant to be used occasionally, it is advised to take it in2 to 3-day intervals.
 If Ambien is used too frequently it can become highly addictive, which can further increase the health risks.

 The risks of overdosing on Ambien significantly increases when mixed with alcohol.
 Again, these drugs enhance one another, and when used together they become a super drug.
 Alone, Ambien is unlikely to kill you but mixed to create the hybrid, it can certainly have deadly costs.
 The most common drug used with Ambien that causes death is Alcohol.
 The possibility of sleep-driving and other hazardous behaviors is so amplified that taking even normal doses of Ambien is too dangerous.
 The only way to stay safe while on Ambien is to abstain from drinking from alcohol.